Knoblauchpilze/sogserver/README.md

 - Go to `og_db`.
 - Create the db: `make docker_db`.
 - Run the db: `make create_db`.
 Note that in case a previous operation already succeeded one should call `make remove_db` beforehand as a container with this name already exists.
 - Initialize the database by calling the `make migrate` target: this will create the schema associated to the data model of the application and populate the needed fields.
+It might be needed to start the docker image running the DB with `make start_db` if a reboot happened between the creation of the DB and the migration.

 ### Iterate on the DB schema